What Is a Controlled Experiment? | Definitions & Examples

 You can control some variables by standardizing your data collection procedures.
 All participants should be tested in the same environment with identical materials.
 Only the independent variable (e.g., ad color) should be systematically changed between groups.

 Other extraneous variables can be controlled through your sampling procedures.
 Ideally, you’ll select a sample that’s representative of your target population by using relevant inclusion and exclusion criteria (e.g., including participants from a specific income bracket, and not including participants with color blindness).

 By measuring extraneous participant variables (e.g., age or gender) that may affect your experimental results, you can also include them in later analyses.

 After gathering your participants, you’ll need to place them into groups to test different independent variable treatments.
 The types of groups and method of assigning participants to groups will help you implement control in your experiment.

 Controlled experiments require control groups.
-Control groups allow you to test a comparable treatment, no treatment, or a fake treatment, and compare the outcome with your experimental treatment.
+Control groups allow you to test a comparable treatment, no treatment, or a fake treatment (e.g., a placebo to control for a placebo effect), and compare the outcome with your experimental treatment.

 You can assess whether it’s your treatment specifically that caused the outcomes, or whether time or any other treatment might have resulted in the same effects.